Calusa Recovery

 What Are the Signs of Heroin Use?

-According to recent studies Heroin addicts in the United States commit more than 50,000,000 crimes per year and their lifetime criminality exceeds 819,000,000 offenses, with theft being the predominant offense.
+According to recent studies, Heroin is highly addictive, in the United States commit more than 50,000,000 crimes per year and their lifetime criminality exceeds 819,000,000 offenses, with theft being the predominant offense.
 Heroin is an illegal drug that is made from morphine, which comes from opium poppy plants grown in Asia, Mexico, and Columbia.
 Heroin in its pure form looks like a white powder but heroin sold on the streets looks like a brown powder, rose gray, or sticky black substance(like tar) depending upon how it is processed and what product it is mixed with.
 Some of the street names for heroin are horse, junk, smack, brown sugar, dope, and tar.
 This leads to people with signs of heroin use.

-How do people get addicted to heroin?
+How do people get addicted to heroin and how do they show signs of heroin use?

-A person might show repeated signs of heroin use literally being in the state of heroin addiction.
+A person might show repeated signs of heroin use being in the state of heroin addiction.
 For someone who is addicted to heroin, everything revolves around the drug.
 A lot of youngsters are getting addicted to heroin due to factors like academic pressure, adverse childhood events like trauma, abuse, or violence in their early life, low self-esteem, emotional distress, and more.

 In the United States, heroin makes up 1.5% of all illicit drug use annually among Americans aged 12 or older, and 80% of people who use heroin first misused prescription opioids